krishna366/MyIdeaPool/README.md

 # MyIdeaPool

-This project is created for CodeMentorX evaluation process.

-I am supposed to build a REST API as mentioned in the assignment spec.
+I am supposed to build a REST API as mentioned in one assignment spec.

 I am supposed to use Java to build this backend.